hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ### 1.2.2. **Check the sessions on UP2**

-On UP2,the sessions can be checked via the below predefined script
+On UP2, the sessions can be checked via the below predefined script.

 ```bash
 A:admin@UP2# show s-ipoe